 Sharon – Stayed at the Portofino Bay Resort.
 TOTALLY worth the cost.
 You get ferried to the park and your room key is a line bypass for most attractions.
 (There are no time restrictions that accompany the purchased Universal Fastpass.
 Do not confuse this with the Disney Fastpass.
 They are totally different animals).

-Where were some great places to eat and/or shop near the WWHP?
-Any favorites or special mentions?
+Where were some great places to eat and shop?

 Sharon – Three Broomsticks is a must!
 Also in the Islands of Adventure is Mythos Restaurant.
 Make a reservation, it’s fabulous.
 I can’t believe that this restaurant is in a theme park.